bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

-<b>Also have a look at the companion repo, <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a>, which contains grammars and models developed in CCGlab</b>.
+<b>Also have a look at the companion repos, <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a>,
+and <a href="https://github.com/bozsahin/ccglab-models">ccglab-models</a>, which contain grammars and models developed in CCGlab</b>.

 <em>FIRST TIME INSTALL (assuming you have <code>git</code>):</em>